PDF Print E-mail

 12. What forms of payment does Blue Bayou Sport fishing Lodge accept?

-We accept most major Credit Cards/Debit Bank Cards.
-Examples of these are Visa, American Express, Master Card, and Discover.
-We do apply a 3.5% surcharge to process your cards.
+We accept most major Credit Cards/Debit Bank Cards with one week notice before your trip.
+We do not accept credit cards for day trips or short notice trips.
+Examples of these cards are Visa, American Express, Master Card, and Discover.
+We do apply a 3.0% surcharge to process your cards.

-Other forms of Payment are Cash deposit, or check deposit in our Michigan based bank.
+Other forms of Payment are Cash deposit, wire transfer, or check deposit in our US based bank.
 There is no fee for this method of payment.
-The address for this option is:

 Back to top